theghora/COE428-COE628/lab 4/README.md

-Garbage and delete command do not work
+Garbage and delete command do not work.
+Used Doubly linked lists to create the state machine